Nhaling2Xhale/John/README.md

 CHANGELOG HAS MOVED TO CHANGE_LOG.md

 WELCOME LordGPT is an automated AI Assistant that can accomplish a wide range of tasks.
 - Browse Internet and Research.
+(Playwright Needed pip install playwright | playwirght install)
 - Read and Write local files.
 - Generate Python Scripts, and even write its own commands to further is capabilities.
 - Search Google